Reading time: 7 min.

 2. Tackle the underlying cause

 When you know what’s causing your hair loss, take steps to address it.
 If your hair loss is rooted in anxiety or depression, it may help for you to speak to a mental health professional.
-You might also have a previously undiagnosed condition which is contributing to your hair loss, in which case you can seek treatment advice from your doctor.
+You might also have a previously undiagnosed condition that is contributing to your hair loss, in which case you can seek treatment advice from your doctor.

 3. Eat well

 Your diet can have a big impact on the health of your hair.
-Avoid fad diets, eat plenty of hair growth foods, and make sure your diet is optimised for healthy hair.
+Avoid fad diets, eat plenty of hair growth foods, and make sure your diet is optimised for healthy hair

 4. Exercise